-This easy maple cream recipe is a delicious spread that starts with maple syrup.
+This easy maple cream recipe, from Massachusetts Maple Producers Association, is a delicious spread that starts with maple syrup.
 It's perfect on bread, pancakes, muffins, toast, and biscuits, and makes a wonderful edible gift from your kitchen to someone special.

 - 4 cups pure maple syrup (Grade A Light Amber or Medium Amber works best)